Search Knowledge Base by Keyword

 2. Select the Primary Key of the query

-3. Click the button to add a helper query
+3. Click the button to add a helper query.
+SQL Query reports can access the connected ETL database and the ReadyWorks database.

 4. Click the name of a query to expand or minimize the query window